autogluon/autogluon-bench/README.md

 python ./runbenchmarks.py  --config_file path/to/cloud_config_file
 ```

 The above command will deploy the infrastructure automatically and create a lambda_function with the `LAMBDA_FUNCTION_NAME` of your choice.
 The lambda function will then be invoked automatically with the cloud config file you provided, and submit AWS Batch jobs to the job queue (named with the `PREFIX` you provided).
+The infrasturture created is by default retained for future use.
+To remove the resources, use the option `--remove_resources` in the above command.

+You can then check the benchmarking job logs in the job queue.
+Each job has an `UID` attached to the name which you can use to identify the config split we mentioned above.
+After the jobs are completed and go to `SUCCEEDED` status in the job queue, you can expect to see metrics saved under `S3://{METRICS_BUCKET}/{module}/{benchmark_name}_{UID}_{timestamp}`.

 ## Evaluating bechmark runs